 This five-year review process is designed to help the Provost [or dean] assess the particular strengths and challenges and to provide the administrator with feedback that acknowledges his or her successes and offers guidance about areas for future focus.
-We appreciate your feedback today and invite you to use the feedback sheets provided to provide additional comments at the end of this session.
+We appreciate your feedback today and invite you to provide additional comments at the end of this session.
 We will be taking notes, but names will not be linked to comments.